leifos-gmbh/ILIAS/Services/MetaData/docs/api.md

 and manipulated.
 It can be obtained from the `DIC` via the method `learningObjectMetadata`.

-The API offers four different sub-services.
-In the following, we will explain what they offer and how they can be used.
+In the following, we will explain what functionality the API offers, and how it can be used.

 ## `read`